Water in Dedham: Past, Present & Future

 Some lectures will be at locations other than the DHSM.

 The 2018-2019 DHSM lecture series is generously sponsored by David G. Newsom in memory of his wife, Carol.
 L. Newsom.

-In celebration of Presidents’ Day, on Monday, February 18, 2019, DHSM is opening an exhibit celebrating American Presidents.
-The exhibit runs through March.
+In celebration of Presidents’ Day, on Monday, February 18, 2019, DHSM opened an exhibit celebrating American Presidents.
+The exhibit ran through March 2019.

 Norfolk County, known as the “County of Presidents,” is the birthplace of four U.S. Presidents: John Adams, John Quincy Adams, John F. Kennedy, and George Herbert Walker Bush.
-Signatures or birth certificates of these presidents will be on display, as well as signatures by the country’s first president, George Washington, among others.
-The exhibit will feature documents signed by American presidents with ties to Dedham and Norfolk County, from the founding of the country through the 20th century.
-Visitors will also have access to hands-on materials copied from the Registry of Deeds, a collaborator in the exhibition.
+Signatures or birth certificates of these presidents were on display, as well as signatures by the country’s first president, George Washington, among others.
+The exhibit featured documents signed by American presidents with ties to Dedham and Norfolk County, from the founding of the country through the 20th century.

 Caption: Signature of George Washington on a document nominating Albion Cox to the U.S. Mint, April 4, 1794.
 Collection of Dedham Historical Society & Museum.